anonaddy/anonaddy/README.md

 #### **Can emails have attachments?**

 Yes you can add attachments to emails forwarded and replies.
-Attachments do count towards your bandwidth.
+Attachments count towards your bandwidth.

 #### **What is the max email size limit?**

-The max email size is currently set to 10MB.
+The max email size is currently set to 10MB (including attachments).

 #### **How do you prevent spammers?**